tryGoUp/GoUP/README.md

 ## Contributing

 I really appreciate any contributions you would like to make, whether it's a simple typo fix or a new feature.
 Feel free to open an issue or submit a pull request.

+## Pro Tips

+You can use the `public/` directory in the repository as the root directory for your test sites.
+It contains a simple `index.html` file with a JS script that gets the website's title from the `X-Domain-Name` header (if set).

 ## License